PatelPratik39/ExpressJS-learning/README.md

   # To install Express :
     npm install express
-  # to install middleware in express application:
+  # To install middleware in express application:
     npm install body-parser
   # To install Body-parser
     npm i –g body-parser

-* To create Express app, we need to follow below commands
+# To create Express app, we need to follow below commands
   1. <npm install express -g> , It will install Express
   2. <npm install express-generator -g>, It will install Express-generator
   3. 'express app-Name', create express app